 Normal Blood Test Ranges for Hormone Replacement in Women and Men (Conventional units, as used in the US)

-Under the influence of estrogen and progesterone the FSH level (follicle stimulating hormone), which is a stimulating hormone from the pituitary gland, will come down to a normal range as indicated in the above table.
-In a woman the goal is to bring the FSH level back into a range below 30 IU/L, in a man below 15 IU/L. However, the clinical wellbeing of the patient is the more important indicator in judging the progress with regard to bioidentical hormone replacement of a patient.
+It is important to realize that under the influence of estrogen and progesterone the FSH level (follicle stimulating hormone) will come down to a normal range.
+FSH is a stimulating hormone from the pituitary gland, as indicated in the above table.
+It must be remembered that in a woman the goal is to bring the FSH level back into a range below 30 IU/L, in a man below 15 IU/L. However, the clinical wellbeing of the patient is the more important indicator in judging the progress with regard to bioidentical hormone replacement of a patient.

-It is important to take accurate baseline hormone tests before any treatment is started.
+Similarly, it is important to take accurate baseline hormone tests before any treatment is started.
 The actual hormone values will tell the treating physician how much natural hormone will be required to achieve a normal hormone balance.
 For the patient it is also reassuring to know that there is a correlation between having symptoms (when the levels are abnormal) and having feelings of wellbeing (when hormone levels are within the ranges indicated).

-In this context it is interesting to note that synthetic hormones such as the birth control pill or HRT in menopause will show abnormally low estrogen and progesterone values (Dr. Rimkus, Ref.
+It is important to realize in this context that synthetic hormones such as the birth control pill or HRT in menopause will show abnormally low estrogen and progesterone values (Dr. Rimkus, Ref.
 3).
-It seems that the body knows that these artificial hormone products are not identical to the original bioidentical hormones and this would explain all of the dangerous side-effects from commercially available hormone modifications produced by the drug manufacturers such as breast cancer, strokes, heart attacks.
+In this case, it seems that the body knows that these artificial hormone products are not identical to the original bioidentical hormones.
+To put it differently, this explains all of the dangerous side-effects from commercially available hormone modifications produced by the drug manufacturers such as breast cancer, strokes, heart attacks.
 Only bioidentical hormones will raise the level of low estrogen, progesterone or testosterone.

 Here is a useful table where the effects of estradiol and of progesterone in women and men are listed (modified from Ref.
 3 and 4).
 A lack of either estrogen or progesterone will lead to a state where some of these properties are missing.